 What are the rules governing a fight review?

-- Fight reviews must be lodged with BSA within seven (7) working days after the said bout took place using the Fight Review Application Form which is available on the BSA website.
+- Fight reviews must be lodged with BSA within seven (7) working days after the said bout took place using the Fight Review Application Form which is available on the Boxing SA website.
 No applications for a review will be accepted beyond this period or submitted in any other form or medium.

 - Requests for reversal of fight/bout decision must comply with the conditions outlined in the Boxing Regulation, 2004; under regulation 35(20).

-- The decision of the fight review panel is final and no further reviews will be entertained.
+- The decision of the fight review panel is final, and no further reviews will be entertained.

 - Should the fight review panel reach a different decision to the one declared at the tournament, the recourse to the fight review applicant on behalf of a boxer can only be an order for a rematch.
 No prior results can be nullified or changed save for instances outline under Regulation 35(20).

-- Any existing contractual agreements and its obligations will take priority over any order for a rematch, and a boxer will be allowed, upon submitting proof of such contracting to BSA, to fulfil his/her such contractual obligations before engaging in a rematch.
+- Any existing contractual agreements and its obligations will take priority over any order for a rematch, and a boxer will be allowed, upon submitting proof of such contracting to BSA, to fulfill his/her such contractual obligations before engaging in a rematch.